 Meet the team.

 Mary Conlon is an associate producer on “Mai American.”
 Mary is a video journalist based in New York City.
 She graduated from the Craig Newmark Graduate School of Journalism at CUNY with her Master’s in Spanish-language Journalism in December of 2020.
 Her written and visual stories have been published by Univision, City Limits, the NYCity News Service, iPondr, and Latino Rebels, and her documentary short titled “Jornada” screened at the Queens World Film Festival this past June.
-In addition to her work as a freelance videographer, she previously interned with the documentary team at Reveal from The Center for Investigative Reporting.
-Currently, she is the Storytelling Fellow for the Times Square Alliance.
+In addition to her work as a freelance videographer, she previously interned with the documentary team at Reveal from The Center for Investigative Reporting and was the Storytelling Fellow for the Times Square Alliance.

 Juan Andrés Vergara is a composer for “Mai American.”
 Juan is a composer, producer and guitarist.
 He creates immersive music environments with an intuitive approach to explore them in different areas and contribute to collaborative settings; from studio work, to songwriting, concert music, performing with indie projects and film.
 His music is presented as subtle pointillistic textures that morph gradually with a balance of delicacy and organic chaos.
 His work has been showcased in festivals like Sheffield, Cannes Marche du Film, Maine, Morelia and Rotterdam International Film Festivals; as well as programming the Open Source Music Festival, Manuel Enríquez International Music Forum, Cervantino Festival, and UNESCO ́s 51st International Rostrum of Composers in Estonia.
 His latest projects include the score for the film Black Minutes, a piece for JACK Quartet, songs for his band Plano and remixes for friends.
 He completed a Master’s degree in Screen Scoring at NYU under a Fulbright Scholarship, participated in the LA Philharmonic National Composers Intensive, holds Licentiate degrees in Music Theory and Composition from London College of Music and an Undergraduate degree in Contemporary Concert Composition from Mexico ́s Centro de Investigación y Estudios de la Música.